damienstamates/leaky-parser/README.md

 ## Application Objective

 This app will read a csv file, encrypts, decrypts, and outputs a csv file.
 The intent of this app is to demonstrate a potential memory issue as it processes a file using a fan out/fan in method worker channels.
-The outcome of the execution results in memory usage that has not been released over a period of time after execution.
+The outcome of the execution results in memory usage that is slowly released but only a fraction over a period of time and an inconsistent memory pattern within a containerized image vs local execution.

+Included in this repository are two sample csv files that can be used to run the application.
+To see the memory issue on a larger scale, an even bigger file with more records will be needed.
+For the sake of keeping this repository small, copying the contents of the one million record csv unto itself can do the job.

 ## Application Logic